pingcap/docs/data-migration/migrate-mysql-tidb-above-tb.md

 When the data volume to be migrated is small, you can easily [use DM to migrate data](/data-migration/migrate-mysql-tidb-less-tb.md), both for full migration and incremental replication.
 However, because DM imports data at a slow speed (30~50 GiB/h), when the data volume is large, the migration might take a long time.

 This document describes how to migrate large volumes of data from MySQL to TiDB.
-This whole migration is divided into two processes:
+The whole migration has two processes:

 1. *Full migration*.
 Use Dumpling and TiDB Lightning to perform the full migration.
 TiDB Lightning's **local backend** mode can import data at a speed of up to 500 GiB/h.
 2. *Incremental replication*.
 After the full migration is completed, you can replicate the incremental data using DM.